JUAS-tutorials/xsuite-installation/README.md

 - In the Ubuntu terminal, go to the folder where the notebook `test_installation.ipynb` is located
     - Windows folder are available under /mnt (=mounts).
 The `C:\` drive is under `/mnt/c/`
     - For example the user folder is `cd /mnt/c/<WINDOWS USER NAME>/JUAS/juas-longitudinal-installation`
-- Run `jupyter lab` and open in a browser the link given in the terminal window
+- Run `jupyter lab` and open in a web browser the link given in the terminal window (you can Ctrl+click it)
 - In Jupyter Lab, go to the notebook location, open it and run it.
 - If the installation is OK, the notebook should run without errors.